 Interesting facts about javelinas

 - Javelinas live in desert washes, saguaro and paloverde forests, oak woodlands, and grasslands with mixed shrubs and cacti.
-They can be found in deserts of the southeast Texas, New Mexico, Arizona, southward through Mexico and Central America and into Northern Argentina
+They can be found in deserts of the southeast Texas, New Mexico, and Arizona, southward through Mexico and Central America, and into Northern Argentina.

 - Javelinas roam through herds of about 20 to protect themselves from predators.